-Farm law protests: At least 80 police officers injured, 4 FIRs registered in Republic Day violence
+Farm law protests: Over 100 police officers injured, 22 FIRs registered in Republic Day violence

 Samyukt Kisan Morch, an umbrella body of the 40 farmers’ unions, disassociated themselves from the incident and appealed for peace.

-More than 80 police personnel were injured in clashes with farmers who stormed the national Capital to hold a tractor rally on Tuesday, reported NDTV.
-The police have registered four first information reports in the incident.
+The Delhi Police said more than 100 of its personal were injured in clashes with farmers who stormed the Capital on Tuesday to hold a tractor rally in protest against the new agricultural reforms, reported PTI.
+Twenty-two first information reports were lodged in connection with the violence, the police said.

+Eight buses and 17 private vehicles were vandalised in the massive protests that also forced the shutting down of several metro stations, the police added, according to NDTV.
+Internet services were suspended in many areas of the Capital and its adjoining areas.

-The injured police officials have been admitted to several hospitals.
+The injured personnel were admitted to several hospitals in the city.
 The Lok Nayak Jai Prakash Hospital admitted 38 police personnel, the Civil Line hospital 11, the Aruna Asif Hospital eight and the Tirath Ram Shah Hospital and the Lady Hardinge four each.
 Police officials were admitted to Maharaja Aggarsen hospital, Tarak Hospital, Lal Bahadur Shastri Hospital and Sri Balaji Action Medical Institute.

 Earlier in the day, the farmers, who are protesting against the Centre’s farm laws, and the police clashed at several points, including ITO and the Red Fort, where farmers scaled the building to raise Sikh flags.
 The police claimed that the farmers broke through barricades, fought them and overturned vehicles and did not stick to the pre-decided route for the rally.